faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 > “Never.
 They would never do it.’

+This document attempts to broadly address---from a scholarly perspective---the question of why many parents may be willing to send their children off as LDS missionaries for two years.

+### Brainwashing?

-This document attempts to _broadly_ address the question of _why_ many parents are willing to send their children off as LDS missionaries for two years.
-Neither parents or their children are "brainwashed" ("brainwashing" wouldn't be the term most psychologists would use to describe the processes motivating this kind of action), but they both are the recipients of a significant level of socialization---and socialization is a powerful force for encouraging some behavior and discouraging other behavior.
+Neither parents or their children are "brainwashed"---at least [most psychologists today would reject such a term to describe behavior like this](https://en.wikipedia.org/wiki/Brainwashing#American_Psychological_Association_on_brainwashing).
+Rather psychologists are likely to view and analyze such actions in terms of _socialization_.
+Socialization is a powerful force in human dynamics for encouraging some behavior and discouraging other behavior, and so it seems worthwhile to consider religious devotion within a socialization framework.

-## Indoctrination and Socialization

-The well-respected psychologist of religion, Benjamin Beit-Hallahmi, [explained](https://books.google.com/books?id=EfNTBAAAQBAJ&pg=PA43&lpg=PA43&dq=we+take+it+for+granted+benjamin+beit-hallahmi&source=bl&ots=Tgq6kGK3_5&sig=SdRbPV6WkxQBtF0pPubciSq2B60&hl=en&sa=X&ved=0ahUKEwi8lPqO95HWAhVD82MKHd7XB4cQ6AEIKDAA#v=onepage&q=%22Social%20learning%2C%20despite%20its%20seeming%20simplicity%22&f=false) (emphasis added):
+The well-respected psychologist of religion, Benjamin Beit-Hallahmi, [explained](https://books.google.com/books?id=EfNTBAAAQBAJ&pg=PA43&lpg=PA43&dq=we+take+it+for+granted+benjamin+beit-hallahmi&source=bl&ots=Tgq6kGK3_5&sig=SdRbPV6WkxQBtF0pPubciSq2B60&hl=en&sa=X&ved=0ahUKEwi8lPqO95HWAhVD82MKHd7XB4cQ6AEIKDAA#v=onepage&q=%22Social%20learning%2C%20despite%20its%20seeming%20simplicity%22&f=false):

-> Social learning, despite its seeming simplicity...remains **the best explanation for most religious actions**.
+> Social learning, despite its seeming simplicity...remains the best explanation for most religious actions.
 It is the best explanation for the overall prevalence of religion, for individual religiosity, and for ... the most dramatic of religious acts and movements. ...
-The variety of religious traditions and the correspondence between the dominant tradition in the social environment and the religious beliefs of the individual are the most obvious proofs to the validity of the social learning approach, which is also able to explain what are considered intense religious experiences.
-Supernaturalism is inherently accessible, and children learn just one local version of it and in most cases become inexorably attached to it.
+The variety of religious traditions and the correspondence between the dominant tradition in the social environment and the religious beliefs of the individual are the most obvious proofs to the validity of the social learning approach, which is also able to explain what are considered intense religious experiences....

+So, more specifically, this document attempts to tackle the question of: **What LDS programs or cultural phenomena might be contributing most to high levels of devotion and sacrifice observed in LDS members?**

+### What about the truth-claims?

+Whether or not the LDS Church is "true" or its truth-claims veridical is sidestepped in this document.
+A believing member may argue that an effective socialization program is an indicator of the truth of the LDS Church: we might expect God to implement an effective socialization program to spread truth and encourage orthodoxy in the face of evil or ignorant forces intent on undermining it.
+A critic might argue that such an intense socializing program is an indicator of the weakness of the LDS faith: why such a program if the truth-claims could stand on their own merit?
+The LDS Church may foster devotion in part _because of_ the accuracy, power, and beauty of its truth-claims, or it may be foster devotion _in spite of_ its truth-claims were we to suppose that the claims were false in whole or in part.

+A more productive question is whether the level of belief and devotion fostered in LDS members could be the product of an effective socializing culture and associated programs _regardless of_ the veridicalness of LDS truth-claims.
+We see, for instance, high levels of belief and devotion in groups like the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS) or in the Jehovah's Witnesses, and presumably at most only one of these groups has fully accurate truth-claims.
+The existence of high levels of devotion in groups with contradicting truth-claims itself suggests that socialization may account for some significant level of belief and devotion within the groups.
+Nonetheless, it must be acknowledged that one cannot fully tease apart devotion behavior from truth-claim correctness, and this document makes no attempt to do so even while it attempts to document culture and programs which might contribute to devotion.

+## Fourteen socializing influences

-Below are 19 main sources of socializing influence which drive members towards activity and discourage them from activities which might diminish their belief and participation in the LDS Church.
+Below are listed what I view as the main sources of socializing influence which may drive members towards activity and discourage them from activities which might diminish their belief and participation in the LDS Church.
 I acknowledge that counter-examples within Church approved resources exist which moderate some of the more extreme material and examples discussed below, even though I have not included them for the sake of brevity.
-In addition, the level of emphasis on retentive doctrine and practices that any given member of the LDS Church experiences will vary significantly from family-to-family, location-to-location, and which era in time a person experienced a particular LDS program.
+In addition, the level of emphasis on retentive doctrine and practices that any given member of the LDS Church experiences will vary significantly from family-to-family, location-to-location, and in which era of time a person experienced a particular LDS program.
 Still, I have attempted to focus on examples which will likely resonate with _most_ active members' experiences and constitute the threads which most strongly encourage devotion and retention.

 ### 1. Program involves extensive time learning doctrine

-LDS members spend a considerable amount of time in meetings teaching or learning LDS doctrine:
+LDS members spend a considerable amount of time in meetings teaching one another and learning LDS doctrine:

-1. Members attend [a minimum of 3 hours of Church each Sunday](https://www.lds.org/ensign/1980/03/news-of-the-church/church-consolidates-meeting-schedules?lang=eng&_r=1) (not counting other meetings like nightly "firesides").
+1. Members attend [a minimum of 3 hours of Church each Sunday](https://www.lds.org/ensign/1980/03/news-of-the-church/church-consolidates-meeting-schedules?lang=eng&_r=1) (not counting other meetings like nightly "firesides") where they teach one another LDS doctrine.
 1. Members are taught to pray [morning and night individually](https://www.lds.org/new-era/2017/01/morning-and-evening-prayers?lang=eng), [with their family](https://www.lds.org/ensign/2001/02/no-substitute-for-family-prayer?lang=eng), and [with their spouses](https://www.lds.org/manual/marriage-and-family-relations-instructors-manual/part-a-strengthening-marriages/lesson-6-strengthening-marriages-through-faith-and-prayer?lang=eng), [pray over every meal](http://eom.byu.edu/index.php/Blessing_on_Food), and [study their scriptures daily](https://www.lds.org/media-library/video/2013-02-1360-231-i-love-my-daily-scripture-study?lang=eng).
 1. Boys and girls begin [bi-monthly activities with their respective gender at age 8](https://www.lds.org/callings/primary/leader-resources/activity-days?lang=eng).
 Some of the lessons directly or indirectly support LDS doctrine.
 1. Youth from the age of 12 to 18 attend [a weekly activity](https://www.lds.org/youth/activities/training/how-to-plan-effective-activities?lang=eng).
 Many activities directly involve learning or acting out LDS teachings.
 1. All high-school youth attend roughly one hour of [study in the doctrines and beliefs of the Church](https://www.mormonnewsroom.org/topic/seminary) nearly every single day of high school.
 1. [All males are expected to serve a 2 year full-time mission](https://www.lds.org/new-era/1981/05/president-kimball-speaks-out-on-being-a-missionary?lang=eng) and [many females serve a 1.5 year mission](https://www.pri.org/stories/2014-08-25/mormon-women-are-flocking-mission-inequalities-remain).
 During this time, missionaries engage in daily individual and companion study of LDS material ([at least 1 hour total daily](https://www.lds.org/church/news/changes-to-missionaries-daily-schedule-allows-more-time-to-teach-gospel?lang=eng)) and they will spend most of their day discussing LDS doctrine within their companionship and with investigators.
+The socializing influence of missionary work on LDS members is considered significant enough that it merits its own point (see point #4).
 1. Members are to listen to [10 hours of instruction](https://www.lds.org/church/events/october-2017-general-conference?lang=eng) from Church leadership each half year and [carefully review those teachings](https://www.lds.org/prophets-and-apostles/unto-all-the-world/conference-participation-brings-blessings-first-presidency-says?lang=eng) between conferences.

-### 2. Members taught to condition themselves into belief
+### 2. Members strongly encouraged to gain a testimony

+#### Moroni's Promise

 Gaining a testimony of LDS doctrine is considered an essential part of being a Latter-day Saint.
 The commonly prescribed method is to read and pray about the truthfulness of the Book of Mormon (see [Moroni 10:4--5](https://www.lds.org/scriptures/bofm/moro/10.4-5)).
+The practice may be viewed as open-ended and respectful of the agency of the truth-seeker, but it may also be viewed as a process with only one inevitable outcome (see [here](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/ff97a00079dc519d16807bcaef105a2a03102334/documents/hermetically_sealed_stacked_deck/bom-standalone.pdf) and [here](https://github.com/faenrandir/a_careful_examination/blob/94d1bfd71b70770e30a996d5e30877854fe08f0a/documents/book_of_mormon/list_of_issues_regarding_moronis_promise.md) for additional discussion).

+#### Self-conditioning?

-Other recommended methods border on self-conditioning:
+Other recommended methods appear to border on self-conditioning.
 For instance, members have been encouraged to record their testimony, share it with friends, and listen to it regularly.
 Neil L. Andersen [taught](https://www.lds.org/general-conference/2014/10/joseph-smith?lang=eng):

 > Consider recording the testimony of Joseph Smith in your own voice, listening to it regularly, and sharing it with friends.
 Listening to the Prophet’s testimony in your own voice will help bring the witness you seek.